 The Key to Utilising a Balance Transfer

-The primary reason of doing a balance transfer to a new credit card or credit line account is to clear off your outstanding debt.
+The primary reason for doing a balance transfer to a new credit card or credit line account is to clear off your outstanding debt.

 While the new credit card or credit line account allows you to borrow more, avoid doing so until you’ve cleared off all your debt.
 You may end up paying a lot more once the grace period ends and the prevailing high interest rate kicks in.

-Just remember this one rule: with a balance transfer account, you can save hundreds of dollars if you use it to pay off your existing outstanding debt within the grace period.
+Just remember this one rule: you can save hundreds of dollars in interest with a balance transfer if you pay off the full loan amount within the 0% interest grace period.